Akhilapanduga/Letsbloom/README.md

 Ensure you have a web server (like Apache) set up to serve the PHP files.

 4.Configuration:<br>
-Update database connection details in insert.php, search.php, and update.php with your MySQL credentials as follows.<br>
+Update database connection details in books.php with your MySQL credentials as follows.<br>
 $host = "your-host";<br>
 $user = "your-username";<br>
 $pass = "your-password";<br>